Post Logo positioned on a street

 For delivery purposes, address data that cannot be read automatically at our distribution centres are coded remotely via video on our behalf.
 For this purpose, we use a contract processor in Vietnam.

-In these cases, data transmission is based on EU standard data protection clauses and is performed along with a documented case-by-case check of the adequacy of the protection level (safeguard pursuant to Article 46 of the GDPR); these are available upon request on post.at/sonstigedatenschutzanliegen.
+In such cases, the data transfer is based on EU Standard Contractual Clauses, together with a documented case-by-case assessment of the adequacy of the level of protection (safeguard pursuant to Article 46 GDPR); these are available upon request at

 Other information about this processing: